 Isotopic uranium results are typically reported for U-234, U-235, and U-238.
 These isotopes occur in nature as well as in Hanford byproducts.
 Uranium-236 is an isotope that does not occur in nature, but rather is a byproduct of reactor operations.
 Detection of U-236 indicates a Hanford contaminant, rather than naturally occurring radioactivity.
 Uranium-236 is occasionally detected in Columbia River sediments and in groundwater or river water samples.

-Health reported U-236 from one riverbank seep sample adjacent to the 300 Area and from two groundwater wells in the 200 Area, with concentrations ranging from 0.3 to 0.5 pCi/L.
+Uranium - 236 is often detected in groundwater well 399-1-17A, at the 300 Area, at concentrations near 0.5 pCi/L. In addition, Health reported U-236 from one riverbank seep sample adjacent to the 300 Area and from two groundwater wells in the 200 Area, with concentrations ranging from 0.3 to 0.5 pCi/L.

 Both Health and Energy analyzed a drinking water sample from the 400 Area Drinking Water Tank.
-Both agencies detected tritium (H-3) at approximately 1,000 pCi/L and did not detect Sr-90.
+Both agencies detected tritium (H-3) at approximately 6,500 pCi/L. No other radionuclides were detected.
+Health independently collected a drinking water sample from the LIGO Facility at Hanford's 600 Area, and all results were below detection limits.

 The U.S. Environmental Protection Agency's drinking water standards are 15 pCi/L for gross alpha; 50 pCi/L for gross beta; 20,000 pCi/L for H-3; 8 pCi/L for Sr-90; and 21 pCi/L for total uranium.

-Figure 3.2.1 Historical Locations for Split Water Samples
+Figure 3.2.1 - Historical Locations for Split Water Samples

-Figure 3.2.2 Health and Energy C-14 Concentrations in Water Samples
+Figure 3.2.4 - Scatter Plot Historical C-14 Concentrations in Water